SMPTE/ris-osvp-metadata-camdkit/index.md

                     }
                   }
                 },
-                "dropFrame": {
-                  "type": "boolean"
-                },
-                "oddField": {
+                "sub_frame": {
-                  "type": "boolean"
+                  "type": "integer",
+                  "minimum": 0,
+                  "maximum": 4294967295
                 }
               }
             }
           },
           "description": "SMPTE timecode of the sample.
-Timecode is a standard for labeling individual frames of data in media systems and is useful for inter-frame synchronization.  - format.dropFrame: True if the frame rate is a drop-frame format such as 29.97 fps.  - format.frameRate: The frame rate as a rational number.
+Timecode is a standard for labeling individual frames of data in media systems and is useful for inter-frame synchronization.  - format.frameRate: The frame rate as a rational number.
 Drop frame rates such as 29.97 should be represented as e.g. 30000/1001.
-Note the timecode frame rate may differ from the sample frequency. "
+The timecode frame rate may differ from the sample frequency. "
         }
       }
     },